Files

 These default locations can be changed by setting the environment variable SEQUOIA_HOME.
 There are subtle changes in the directory structure when using SEQUOIA_HOME:

-The location of the cert store can be overridden by setting PGP_CERT_D or SQ_CERT_STORE.
-SQ_CERT_STORE has precedence over PGP_CERT_D.
-Both override the implied setting from SEQUOIA_HOME.
+The location of the cert store can be overridden by setting PGP_CERT_D or SEQUOIA_CERT_STORE.
+SEQUOIA_CERT_STORE has precedence over PGP_CERT_D.
+Both override the implied setting from SEQUOIA_HOME - even if it was set to none.

-The location of the key store can be overridden by setting SQ_KEY_STORE, there is no second environment variable in this case.
+The location of the key store can be overridden by setting SEQUOIA_KEY_STORE, there is no second environment variable in this case.
+This will also override SEQUOIA_HOME.

 All these locations can also be specified on the command line, which will override the environment variables.